earthchie/DeFi-SDK/README.md

         DeFi.provider.off();

         // swap all DOP in the wallet to BUSD
         // sell all DOP in the wallet.
-You can set specific amount too, using `.sell(amount)` let result = await DeFi.Twindex.DOP_BUSD.sell();
+You can set specific amount too, using `.sell(DOP = 1)` means sell 1 DOP. let result = await DeFi.Twindex.DOP_BUSD.sell();

         console.log(result);